 We own three patent families directed to compositions and methods for treating GvHD.
 As of February 28, 2019, the first family includes one pending PCT patent application, two pending U.S. patent applications, and pending patent applications in Argentina and Taiwan.
 Any patents that grant in this first family would be expected to expire in 2038, absent any applicable patent term extensions.
 The second family includes one pending PCT patent application, and any patents that grant from this patent application would be expected to expire in 2039, absent any applicable patent term extensions.
+The third family includes a pending U.S. provisional patent application, and any patents that grant from application your be expected to expire in 2039, absent any applicable patent term extensions.
 The third family includes a pending U.S. provisional patent application, and any patents that grant from applications claiming priority to this U.S. provisional patent application would be expected to expire in 2039, absent any applicable patent term extensions.

 The term of individual patents depends upon the legal term for patents in the countries in which they are obtained.
 In most countries in which we have filed, including the U.S., the patent term is 20 years from the earliest filing date of a non-provisional patent application.
 In the U.S., a patent's term may be lengthened by patent term adjustment, which compensates a patentee for administrative delays by the USPTO in examining and granting a patent or may be shortened if a patent is terminally disclaimed over an earlier filed patent.
 The term of a patent that covers a drug or biological product may also be eligible for patent term extension when FDA approval is granted for a portion of the term effectively lost as a result of the FDA regulatory review period, subject to certain limitations and provided statutory and regulatory requirements are met.
-Any such patent term extension can be for no more than five years, only one patent per approved product can be extended, the extension cannot extend the total patent term beyond 14 years from approval, and only those claims covering the approved drug, a method for using it or a method for manufacturing it may be extended.
+Any such patent term beyond 14 years from approval, and only those claims covering the approved drug, a method for using it or a method for manufacturing it may be extended.
 We may not receive an extension if we fail to exercise due diligence during the testing phase or regulatory review process, fail to apply within applicable deadlines, fail to apply prior to expiration of relevant patents or otherwise fail to satisfy applicable requirements.
 Moreover, the length of the extension could be less than we request.
 In the future, if and when our product candidates receive approval from the FDA or foreign regulatory authorities, we expect to apply for patent term extensions on issued patents we may obtain in the future covering those products, depending upon the length of the clinical trials for each product and other factors.
 There can be no assurance that any of our pending patent applications will issue or that we will benefit from any patent term extension or favorable adjustment to the term of any of our patents.